Chargify provides the ability to define custom taxes that are collected when a user subscribes to your product.

 Here is a sample of what information the tax history page displays:

-Select View Details to inspect a particular tax application:
+Select the transaction ID to inspect a particular tax application: